Sign Up For Special Offers & Exclusive Content

 - Poor sporting performance

 Doesn't sound like much like a recipe for the perfect body, does it?
 If this sounds familiar, know that it’s not completely your fault - that’s the life many of us are funnelled into.
 People are slowly taking steps to improve that.
 Be sure to include yourself in any campaign, project or movement that promotes a healthier work/life balance.

 Let's be clear - the real issue with a "desk body" isn't how it looks, but how it feels and performs.
 Regardless of this, our fitness and nutrition efforts still seem to centre around looking good, losing weight, and becoming more attractive…

 What Is The Perfect Body?

 When you consider why you find a particular body type or shape attractive, you’ll likely realise it’s because that body suggests that the person inside is healthy, happy, able, and confident.
-I often feel like we’re trying to reverse-engineer health and fitness.
+It's like we’re trying to reverse-engineer health and fitness.
 We see fit & healthy people and make it our goal to look like them, when really we should be aiming to think, feel, and perform as well as they do, in our own unique way.

-I usually spend at least an hour with new clients helping them to figure out what it is that they actually want.
-This kind of deep introspection can be a challenge, but it’s well worth the effort.
+We spend ample time with new clients, helping them to figure out what it is that they actually want.
+This kind of deep introspection can be a challenge but it’s well worth the effort.
 Start by answering the following:

 How do you want to feel in your body?